 Food science students study microbiology, chemistry and engineering—programs of study necessary to understand the nature of foods and the underlying principles of food processing and preservation.
 This knowledge is used by food scientists to make food safer, healthier, more tempting and less likely to spoil.

 What does a Food Science Major Study?

-View the course plans below for typical course sequences of Food Science majors.
+View the required Food Science courses and available electives in the UGA Bulletin. course plans below for typical course sequences of Food Science majors.
 You will determine the right courses to match your interests with assistance from your advisor.

 To prepare for courses to earn a Food Science degree we recommend you:

 - Explore Food Science opportunities in your high school